Rushadilly/Revival/posts/Revival #3.md

 > “—the team that found me.
 They said I could stay with them for now.”

 Something in her chest tightened.
-She wasn’t ready to lose this strange Eevee who spoke to her like no one else had—but she didn’t let it show.
+<br>She wasn’t ready to lose this strange Eevee who spoke to her like no one else had—but she didn’t let it show.

 She stayed frozen in place, muscles taut, ears alert.